AmplitudeAudio/sdk/docs/content/features.md

 ## Drivers and Codecs

-Amplitude allows you to have total control over how to communicate with the physical audio device (using an [Driver] implementation) and how to decode/encode audio samples (using [Codec] implementations).
+Amplitude allows you to have total control over how to communicate with the physical audio device (using a [Driver] implementation) and how to decode/encode audio samples (using [Codec] implementations).
 The library provides you a default [Driver] implementation using [MiniAudio](http://miniaud.io) for cross-platform support, and by default decodes FLAC, MP3, OGG, and WAV audio samples.

 {{< /column >}}